abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-1/index.md

 ### The Principles of Product Development Flow

-The concept of product development flow is built around the idea that a seamless and steady flow of work through the development process can enhance efficiency and minimize waste.
+The concept of product development flow is built around the idea that a seamless and steady flow of work through the development process can enhance efficiency and minimise waste.
 The methodology seeks to remove bottlenecks, decrease cycle time, and accelerate product delivery.

 #### The Economic View

 The _Economic View_ described in the book is about making financially viable decisions throughout a product development process.
-This view recognizes that all product development activities have a cost, and the goal is to maximize the economic value created by the product while minimizing the cost of development.
+This view recognises that all product development activities have a cost, and the goal is to maximise the economic value created by the product while minimising the cost of development.

-Reinertsen argues that many product development organizations focus too much on reducing development costs, rather than understanding the economic impact of delays in the product development process.
-By taking an economic perspective, product development teams can make more informed decisions about the allocation of resources and trade-offs between speed, cost, and quality in order to maximize the economic value of the product.
+Reinertsen argues that many product development organisations focus too much on reducing development costs, rather than understanding the economic impact of delays in the product development process.
+By taking an economic perspective, product development teams can make more informed decisions about the allocation of resources and trade-offs between speed, cost, and quality in order to maximise the economic value of the product.

 Reinertsen points out that product developers often use proxy measurements that offer little or no economic connection with the marketplace.

-> As Eric Ries puts it in his review <a href="http://www.startuplessonslearned.com/2009/07/principles-of-product-development-flow.html" target="_blank" class="read-more">_(here)_</a>: The goal [of the book] is to help us recognize that every artifact of our product development process is really just a proxy variable.
+> As Eric Ries puts it in his review <a href="http://www.startuplessonslearned.com/2009/07/principles-of-product-development-flow.html" target="_blank" class="read-more">_(here)_</a>: The goal [of the book] is to help us recognise that every artefact of our product development process is really just a proxy variable.
 Everything: schedules, efficiency, throughput, even quality.
 In order to trade them off against each other, we have to convert their impact into economic terms.
-They are all proxies for our real goal, maximizing an economic variable like profit or revenue.
-Therefore, in order to maximize the true productivity (aka profitability) of our development efforts, we need to understand the relationships between these proxy variables.
+They are all proxies for our real goal, maximising an economic variable like profit or revenue.
+Therefore, in order to maximise the true productivity (aka profitability) of our development efforts, we need to understand the relationships between these proxy variables.

 Two important points from this chapter: